dstackai/dstack/README.md

 ## Overview

 dstack is a platform that makes it easy to prepare data, train models, run AI apps, and collaborate.
-Define workflows as code, and run against a configured cloud account.
+It allows you to define common your tasks as workflows, and run against a configured cloud account.

 ### Define your workflows

-Define common tasks as workflows and run them in the cloud.
-Configure output artifacts, hardware requirements, and dependencies to other workflow if any.
+Workflows allow to configure hardware requirements, output artifacts, dependencies to other workflow if any, and any other parameters supported by the workflow provider.

 ```yaml
 workflows: